-Boston’s Need for Opioid Treatment
+The Need for Opioid Detox Treatment in Massachusetts

-Opioid Treatment in Boston
+Drug Treatment in Boston

 Medical Detox and Rapid Opioid Detox

 The multi-certified medical director, Dr. Lowenstein, provides individualized treatment to each patient.
 He customizes each treatment plan based on a thorough assessment and pre-examination.
-Therefore, there are no pre-set protocols and each patient receives treatment based on their specific medical, physiological and emotional needs.
+Therefore, there are no pre-set protocols, and each patient receives treatment based on their specific medical, physiological, and emotional needs.
 If you would like to learn more or receive a confidential assessment, call us today.